Quark Density in Lattice QC$_2$D at Imaginary and Real Chemical Potential: Analytic continuation of the baryon number density: low temperatures

-A comment should be made on the range of variation of the cutoff parameter $N$ in computation of $Z_n$ using the above procedure.
-The procedure is feasible only for some range of $N$ values, which is different for $T=265$~MeV and $T=227$~MeV.
-At $T=227$~MeV (see Table~\ref{tab:direct_fit_14}) a reliable determination of $Z_n$ using our data is possible when $3\leq N\leq 7$, whereas at $T=265$~MeV (see Table~\ref{tab:direct_fit_12}) it is possible only when $9\leq N \leq 10$.
-The lower limit on $N$ is associated with behavior of the quark density in the complex fugacity plane near the unit circle.
-At $T = 265$~MeV, the Lee--Yang zeroes, which restrict the domain of analyticity of $B(\theta)$, are located much closer to the unit circle than at $T = 227$~MeV, hence requiring a larger minimum value of $N$ to obtain reliable results.
+Various values of $N$ have been utilized in the fitting procedure employing the method of least squares based on minimizing the sum of the squares of the residuals under the assumption that these residuals are normally distributed (so that this sum is $\chi^2$-distributed).
+The fit results and the respective parameters characterizing goodness of fit (both $\ds {\chi^2/N_{dof}}$ and $p$-value) are presented in Tables~\ref{tab:direct_fit_14} (for $T=227$~MeV) and \ref{tab:direct_fit_12} ($T=265$~MeV) of Appendix \ref{sec_App2}.
+The results of the fits for the optimal value of parameter $N$ are also shown in Tables~\ref{tab:compare_Z_n_a_T14} and~\ref{tab:compare_Z_n_a} to compare them with the results following from the models.
+These results are also used to produce the fitting curves in Fig.~\ref{fig:CEM_vs_lattice2} (left panel).

+We found that the fits based on Eq.~(\ref{eq:ff_for_Z}) produce reasonable results for large enough $N$ only, namely, $N \geq 3$ for $T=227$~MeV and $N \geq 8$ for $T=265$~MeV.
+The denominator in Eq.~(\ref{eq:ff_for_Z}) has zeros in the complex $\theta$ plane corresponding to the Lee-Yang zeros in the $\xi$ plane.
+For small $N$ they appear close to imaginary axis and the fit function (\ref{eq:ff_for_Z}) demonstrates strong oscillations.
 A similar behavior associated with the Lee-Yang zeroes has been observed in the earlier studies of Ref.~\cite{Wakayama:2018wkc}.
-As for the upper value of $N$, the direct fits for $N>7$ at $T=227$~MeV and for $N>10$ at $T=265$~MeV are hindered by insufficient statistics.
+As for the upper value of $N$, the direct fits for $N>7$ at $T=227$~MeV and for $N>9$ at $T=265$~MeV are hindered by insufficient statistics.

+After $Z_n$ are determined either by the direct fit described above or using some model (see below), one can employ Eq.~(\ref{eq:ff_for_Z}) for analytic continuation.
+We will call this approach to extrapolation the canonical approach.
+The results of this analytic continuation are shown in Fig.~\ref{fig:CEM_vs_lattice2} and will be discussed in Section \ref{subsec:anal_cont}.
+It should be emphasized that the method based on the canonical approach is model independent and stems from first principles.